MRReedii/edward-reed/README.md

-# Edward Reed's Portfolio
+# Edward Reed II's Portfolio

-Welcome to Edward Reed's Portfolio!
-This project showcases the work and projects of Edward Reed, an Experienced Full-Stack Engineer, Tech Enthusiast, and Social Advocate.
+Welcome to Edward's Portfolio!
+This project showcases my work and projects, as an Experienced Full-Stack Engineer, Tech Enthusiast, and Social
+Advocate.

 ## Overview